irene-ballantini/nsclc_survival/README.md

 These approaches are statistical methods designed to analyze the time until a specific event occurs (e.g., the patient death).
 They are built to handle censored data, so situations where the event has not occurred before the end of the study, or the subject is lost to follow-up.

-A classification of the patients through a risk stratification is also performed to divide the dataset into High and Low Risk classes, containing patients with an expected survival below and above the median respectively.
+A classification of the patients through a risk stratification is also performed to divide the dataset into High and Low Risk classes, containing patients with an expected survival below and above the median risk score respectively.

-For the evaluation of the forementioned classification the following Non-Parametric Methods are adopted:
+For the evaluation of the aforementioned classification the following Non-Parametric Methods are adopted:
 1. **Kaplan-Meier Method**, which estimates the unadjusted probability of surviving beyond a certain time point; particularly, a Kaplan-Meier curve shows the estimated survival function by plotting estimated survival probabilities against time.
 2. **Log-Rank Test**, which tests the null hypothesis that there is no difference in the probability of an event at any time point across the different curves, evaluating through the computation of the p-value whether the distance between the survival curves of two or more different groups is statistically significant or simply due to chance.

 ## Survival Data
 Survival data is comprised of three elements: baseline data $x$, an event time $T$, and an event indicator $E$.
 The time $T$ corresponds to the time elapsed between the time in which the baseline data was collected and the time of the event occurring (when $E=1$), or the time of the last contact with the patient (when $E=0$).

-Two fundalmental elements for the survival analysis are:
+Two fundamental elements for the survival analysis are:
 1. **Survival Function**: it describes the probability that an individual survives past a specified time point $t$ and is denoted by: